-it provides and the flora and fauna that he plans for the country park, it will in no through small patches of small, mown n natural meadow land.
-Newly planted he current climate and the knowledge we stroy these natural habitats only to make are) and the speed that traffic will travel at s to mental health that a natural, open s are more important than ever for our d of covenant, given in perpetuity, should abitat should always be able to do so.
+s it provides and the flora and fauna that the plans for the country park, it will in no g through small patches of small, mown in natural meadow land.
+Newly planted the current climate and the knowledge we estroy these natural habitats only to make n.
+The council should be aiming to improve a can cause people to suffer from a range of nditions.
+The council have a responsibility e 9 year girl in London, whose death was we roads that would certainly create more s are) and the speed that traffic will travel at ts to mental health that a natural, open es are more important than ever for our d of covenant, given in perpetuity, should abitat should always be able to do so.
 The ren and thier grandchildren etc; we already ths.
-Natural greenspace shouldn't be te concerns and comments on the cory Homes (and the wider Developer are not possible to interpret. purpose of this Masterplan.
-It sets out the clear about the principles for the Country sed above), it would leave the
+Natural greenspace shouldn't be he concerns and comments on the story Homes (and the wider Developer are not possible to interpret. e purpose of this Masterplan.
+It sets out the clear about the principles for the Country ssed above), it would leave the